syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 {% endhighlight %}

-You can download the source code of binding the SfDataGrid properties sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SfGrid_Sample788022149)

 ## Binding columns collection from ViewModel in Xamarin.Forms.Datagrid

-Bind any `Columns` type collection to the [SfDataGrid.Columns](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.Columns.html) property to load the necessary columns in the datagrid using the below code snippet.
+Using the below code snippet, bind any `Columns` type collection in the view model to the [SfDataGrid.Columns](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.Columns.html) property to load the necessary columns in the datagrid.

 {% tab %}